EEScott/eescott.github.io/_recipes/Hummus.md

 ## Instructions
 1. Soak chickpeas overnight with 1 tbsp baking soda.
 Drain.
 2. Simmer chickpeas with 1/2 tbsp baking soda for 2–3 hours, adding water to double the volume.
+Be careful to not let all the water boil off.
+When done boiling, drain into a bowl to keep some of the cooking liquid for use later.
 3. Use a food processor to blend chickpeas, tahini, lemon juice, garlic, and 1 tsp salt.
 Add cooking liquid as needed for a soft, creamy texture.
 Adjust salt to taste.
 4. Serve warm.
 Garnish with paprika, parsley, red onion, and olive oil.